 Ways to build and strengthen emotional resilience in social work

 We understand that, along with being a rewarding career, social work can also be challenging at times.
-This makes emotional resilience an incredibly valuable quality to build and strengthen.
+This means that having emotional resilience in social work is an incredibly valuable quality to build and strengthen.

 In this article, we have outlined everything you need to know about emotional resilience in social work.
 We have looked at how social workers can strengthen their emotional resilience as well as ways in which organisations should support their social workers so that they can continue to thrive and grow in their careers.

-Emotional resilience is the ability to manage problems and difficult situations in a way that prevents them from negatively affecting your wellbeing and progression.
+Emotional resilience in social work is the ability to manage problems and difficult situations in a way that prevents them from negatively affecting your wellbeing and progression.

 When you’re emotionally resilient, you have the strength to let adversity inform the way you approach situations going forward.
-It helps you in being able to take a step back and gain insight into how difficult situations shape your own identity, along with what you have to offer to others.
+It helps you to take a step back and gain insight into how difficult situations shape your own identity, along with what you have to offer to others.

 Why is emotional resilience important in social work?